-The method of our data collection and their reiterations, our large sample size and highly stable statistical results, lend a robust support for our external validation of our sample.
+The method of our data collection, our statistical results generated by both the parametric and nonparametric models lend a robust support for external validation of our sample.
 Simply put, we propose that the 318 viewers of Khavarani's paintings in our sample are representative of the population at large.